Invitation to the International EHRI Conference: Holocaust Studies and its Social Setting

 Holocaust Studies today

-This conference Holocaust Studies and its Social Setting: Challenges and Trends, on Wednesday 3 July, will focus on the importance of EHRI’s human network and the public dimension of Holocaust Studies.
+The conference Holocaust Studies and its Social Setting.
+Challenges and Trends, on Wednesday 3 July, will focus on the importance of EHRI’s human network and the public dimension of Holocaust Studies.
 Renowned Holocaust researchers and policymakers, such as Wendy Lower, Dieter Pohl and Katharina von Schnurbein, will speak at the conference, discuss EHRI's achievements and reflect on the interaction of Holocaust research with society at large.
 The programme includes keynotes, round table discussions, a video presentation and a music performance.
 Many former EHRI fellows and workshop participants, as well as all EHRI’s partners, will attend the conference and relate their first-hand experiences.
 This conference also marks the conclusion of the second phase of the EHRI project.
+For more information about speakers, please see the speakers overview.

 The second EHRI conference Holocaust Studies in the Digital Age takes place a day before on Tuesday, 2 July 2019, in the Stedelijk Museum in Amsterdam.
 It is an expert meeting, dealing with academic topics and will cater to a professional audience.